youngchan-k/GradDISN/README.md

 ## Proposed Method
 <img src="./assets/occupancy.PNG"/>
 Consider a 3D mesh consisting of line, plane, and cube.
 We can compute the occupancy difference between adjacent points along the x, y, and z axes.
-For instance, the occupancy differences for a black point might be 0 along all three axes.
+For instance, the occupancy differences for a black point are 0 along all three axes.

 We've found that fine-grained details can be reconstructed more accurately by assigning a larger gradient-based weight in the loss function proportional to the number of axes with an occupancy difference of 2.

 ## Results
 <img src="./assets/results.PNG"/>
-Compared to DISN, GradDISN demonstrates a greater ability in reconstructing delicate features, such as wings and antennae.
+GradDISN demonstrates a greater ability in reconstructing delicate features, such as wings and antennae.